sikicode/cs-knowledge-interview/basic/python-functions.md

 6. [break and continue](https://www.programiz.com/python-programming/break-continue)
 7. [yield](https://www.geeksforgeeks.org/use-yield-keyword-instead-return-keyword-python/)
 8. [random.choice() O(logn)](https://www.w3schools.com/python/ref_random_choice.asp)
-9. zip(): zip elements in a tuple and return
+9. zip(): zip elements in a tuple and return.
+To print, turn it to a list. e.g. list(z)
 10. map(): map a function to iterable
 11. hash(): returns hash value of an object (if it has one)
 12. enumerate(object, start_index<optional>) returns a enumerate object, each item is a tuple (index, value), dict will be (index, key), O(1) time